Rainbow Eye Disorder

 • Written genetic counselor summary is included in the report

-Benefits Of Whole Exome Sequencing Test
+Benefits Of Whole Genome Sequencing Test

 • Recently discovered gene variants, usually not covered by fixed panel, will be included